 They can make your code easier to read and also allow you to specify a default argument if no argument has been provided when the function is called.
 In the above example, the

-match_case=False by default, if it is not specified when called.
-While normal arguments need to be in the correct order and passed into a function before keyword arguments, keyword arguments don't need to be called in any specific order as they are named and so the Python interpreter knows where to assign them.
+greet()function will print the persons name if it is provided as the name keyword agument.
+If the name keyword is not provided then the function will execute the else code b While normal arguments need to be in the correct order and passed into a function before keyword arguments, keyword arguments don't need to be called in any specific order as they are named and so the Python interpreter knows where to assign them.
 Just remember that keyword arguments must always be put after normal parameters when defining and calling your function.

 return statement is used to tell your function to return a value.
 Typically you will assign the result returned from the function to a variable.
 In the code below, we'll define a function and then call it and have the result assigned to the

 Notice that we can have more than one return statement for different results.
 Once the Python interpreter reaches a return statement, it will return the expression that follows it and no other code will be run.
 The

 % (modulus) operator used above returns only the remainder of a division calculation.
 So you write